Learn how to make homemade playdough with this easy play dough recipe.

-One thing that isn’t mentioned as much in all the research is that hands- on learning is FUN!
+One thing that isn’t mentioned as much in all the research is that hands- on learning is FUN.
 Kids love it, it’s motivating, and it makes students want to learn more.
-So let’s ditch the worksheets and gets kids actively engaged in more multi-sensory learning!
+So let’s ditch the worksheets and get kids actively engaged in more multi-sensory learning!

 I’ve tried out tons of recipes for homemade recipes over the years and this one is by far my favorite.
 Although it does require cooking on a stovetop, it’s super easy (no really, it is).
 It lasts for a very long time and only takes about 5 minutes to make.
-It’s a great sensory and fine motor activity…but most importantly, kids love it!
+It’s a great sensory and fine motor activity…but most importantly, kids LOVE it!
+You’ll love it too.
+You’ll be glad you took the time to learn how to make homemade playdough and will want to share it with your friends.
+Feel free to share this recipe with them!

 1 Cup Flour